sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-06-JUnit-testing-with-Objects.md

-be quickly readable, and I want to test to be a simple statement of *how the specification describes the operation.* The first test clearly states "this function can change both of these fields, but in this particular setup it doesn't".
+be quickly readable, and I want to test to be a simple statement of *how the specification describes the operation.* The first test clearly states "this function can change both of these fields, but in this particular setup it doesn't."
 Because it's all in one test, I think of it as **a single operation that affects both fields.**
-When I split them into two tests, the two test independently are less **understandable**, because each of them tells only half the story.
+When I split them into two tests, the two tests independently are less **understandable**, because each of them tells only half the story.

 To be clear, I am not saying one assertion per test is a bad idea.